datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 At this point you will be brought to a screen that will have a button saying Let's go!
 If you were to click this, it would lead you to set up your profile further, which is not needed at this time.

-Instead, go to your gmail, look for an email from Twitter and click on the email.
+Instead, go to your gmail, look for an email from Twitter.

+Click on the email from Twitter to open it.

 In this email, there will be a Confirm now button to click.
 To verify your Twitter account, click on this button.